-There’s no right or wrong grip – it’s about personal preference.
-However, I would not recommend adopting the same grip you use in the long game, as this is designed to create wrist hinge and speed through the shot whereas, with putting, it’s about locking your wrists for maximum control.
+There's no right or wrong grip - it's about personal preference.
+However, I would not recommend adopting the same grip you use in the long game, as this is designed to create wrist hinge in the golf swing and speed through the shot whereas, with putting, it’s about locking your wrists for maximum control.

-The reverse overlap, shown here, is the most commonly used putting grip.
-The great thing about this grip is that it locks your left hand, meaning you’ll get good control of the club face through the stroke.
+The reverse overlap putting grip is the most commonly used putting grip.
+The great thing about this grip is that it locks your left hand, meaning you’ll get good control of the clubface through the stroke.

 Left Hand Below Right

-One of the reasons why some players opt for this grip is that it gives a little bit of an arch in the left wrist.
-It can level up the shoulders and encourages a lower, stronger follow through; it’s a grip that will help you if you are pulling your putts.
+One of the reasons why some players opt for the left hand low putting grip is that it gives a little bit of an arch in the left wrist.
+It can level up the shoulders and encourages a lower, stronger follow-through; it’s a grip that will help you if you are pulling your putts.

-Here, the fingers of your right-hand rest on top of the grip with your thumb underneath.
-Players like this because it feels like it takes a little bit of right hand out of the grip.
+In the claw grip for putting, the fingers of your right hand rest on top of the grip with your thumb underneath.
+Players like this because it feels like it takes a little bit of right hand out of the stroke.